Divorce Rate Statistics

 Domestic Violence

-Sadly, not every marriage is free from violence.
+Sadly, not every marriage is from violence.
 Both partners may use physical or emotional abuse to control the other’s actions.
 Abuse typically occurs in cycles, and if the abuser doesn’t change their ways, it may lead to a divorce.

 Infidelity